markniu/Laser-Filament-Motion-Sensor/README.md

  ![board di](https://gitee.com/markyue/pandapi_wiki/raw/master/imges/filament/0901180530.jpg)

 #### Setting
+No need to configure this module in most case!

 Connect sensor to your printer with microUSB port,run [Fsensor_tool](https://github.com/markniu/Laser-Filament-Motion-Sensor/blob/main/tools/Fsensor_tool.exe), choose the serial port and click open.and then you can see the value on the board,and set them as you like.

  Name     |      Description